Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

-At this point, we take a detour and carefully examine the connection between the RIT and $\nsing$ problems.
+At this point, we take a detour and examine the connection between the RIT and $\nsing$ problems.
 It is known that RIT is polynomial-time reducible to $\nsing$ \cite{HW15}.
 But do we need the full power of $\nsing$ to solve the RIT problem for rational formulas of height $\theta$ given a hitting set for formulas of height $\theta - 1$?
-Consider the following promised version of $\nsing$.
+Consider the following promise version of $\nsing$.
 The input is a linear matrix $T(x_1, \ldots, x_n)$ and a matrix tuple $(p_1, \ldots, p_n)\in D^n_{1}$ for a cyclic division algebra $D_{1}$.
-The promise is that there is a submatrix $T'$ of size $s-1$ (removing the $i^{th}$ row and $j^{th}$ column, for some $i,j\in [s]$) such that $T'(p_1, \ldots, p_n)$ is invertible.
+The promise is that there is a submatrix $T'$ of size $s-1$ (obtained by removing the $i^{th}$ row and $j^{th}$ column, for some $i,j\in [s]$) such that $T'(p_1, \ldots, p_n)$ is invertible.
 It is easier to think such a tuple $(p_1, \ldots, p_n)$ as a \emph{witness}.
 The question is now to check the singularity of $T$ over the free skew field.
 We show that the construction of a hitting set for rational formulas of inversion height $\theta$ inductively reduces to this special case where the witness is some tuple in the hitting set for height $\theta - 1$.
 We then consider the shifted matrix $T(x_1 + p_1, \ldots, x_n + p_n)$.
-Using Gaussian elimination, we could convert the shifted matrix of form:
+Applying Gaussian elimination, we can convert the shifted matrix of form:

+where the entries of $L, A_j, B_i, C_{ij}$ are homogeneous $D_{1}$-linear forms.
+Here $B_i$ is a row vector and $A_j$ is a column vector.
+At a high level, this is conceptually similar to an idea useful for approximating commutative rank \cite{BBJP19}.